Creating and Running a VitePress Project with ServBay

 docs/index.md

 .
-Open this file with your favorite text editor and change its content, for example:markdown# Hello ServBay!
-Welcome to using ServBay to run your VitePress documentation site.
+You can open this file in any text editor and modify its content.
+For example:markdown# Hello ServBay!
+Welcome to ServBay for running your VitePress documentation site.
 This is a local demo site created with VitePress and served via ServBay.

 1